Casual (song)

 "Casual" is a song by the American singer-songwriter Chappell Roan.
 It was released as a single on October 28, 2022 independently.
-It was later released as part of Roan's debut album, The Rise and Fall of a Midwest Princess, through Amusement Records and Island Records as the fourth single from the album.
-She wrote the song along with Dan Nigro and Morgan St. Jean and Nigro is credited as producer along with Ryan Linvill.
+It was later released as the fourth single from Roan's debut album, The Rise and Fall of a Midwest Princess, through Amusement Records and Island Records.
+She wrote the song along with Dan Nigro and Morgan St. Jean, with Nigro credited as producer along with Ryan Linvill.
 It is a country-influenced downtempo pop, dream pop, synth-pop, new wave, pop rock, and rock ballad with bedroom pop production.
 Its lyrics discuss casual dating, in particular a situationship between Roan and a love interest who is unwilling to commit.

 The song became a sleeper hit in 2024, as one of Roan's seven simultaneously charting songs on the Billboard Hot 100, along with "Good Luck, Babe!", "Hot to Go!", "Red Wine Supernova", "Pink Pony Club", "Femininomenon", and "My Kink Is Karma" in August of that year.

 Background and composition

 Following the release of Chappell Roan's single "Pink Pony Club" in 2020 and her being subsequently dropped by Atlantic Records, she and producer Dan Nigro began working on "Casual".
-Much of the song's inspiration would come from a long-distance relationship she began online during the pandemic, where her partner online called her their "dream girl" and would soon make Roan attached to them.
+Much of the song's inspiration would come from a long-distance relationship she began online during the COVID-19 pandemic, where her partner online called her their "dream girl" and would soon make Roan attached to them.
 Yet, one week later, they texted Roan that they were seeing someone else, leaving her "devastated", and learning shortly thereafter that they had told her friend that their relationship was only casual.
 In a Rolling Stone interview, she stated that she internally responded to the situation with "'What the fuck do you mean it was casual?
 We were telling secrets and talking literally every day!'"

 “Casual” has been described as a country-influenced downtempo pop, dream pop, synth-pop, new wave, pop rock, and rock song with bedroom pop production.
 Regarding the song’s main hook, which describes oral sex in a car ("knee-deep in the passenger seat, and you’re eating me out, is it casual now"), Roan revealed she was nervous prior to the release of the song, due to the line's sexually explicit nature.